 GUI Element Description Include Transaction Classes Select the Transaction Classes to be included in the report.
 Only show transactions exceeding service level Select if you wish to filter for transactions that have exceeded the desired service level.
 Reporting Time Period Select a time period for the report from the drop-down list, or All TIme Periods.
 Results per page Specify the number of transactions to show per page of results.
 If the number of transactions that match the setting exceeds this number, multiple pages of results are generated.
 Search for Enter text for a specific search.
 Search on Attribute Select an attribute to search on, if desired.
 Show results in Select to sort the results in Ascending or Descending order.
 Sort by Attribute Select a custom attribute to sort results by, if desired.
 Custom attribute columns are available if you have added rules to a transaction definition.
-This is done using the Transaction Definition editor (see "Transaction Definition Editor" on page 271), or by manually editing the transaction definition file (see the HP TransactionVision Advanced Customization Guide PDF for details).
-Transaction Result Code Filter on one or more of the following: Unspecified, Success, Failed.
+Use the Transaction Definition editor to add rules (see "Transaction Definition Editor" on page 283), or manually edit the transaction definition file (see the HP TransactionVision Advanced Customization Guide PDF for details).
+Note: If the Transacting Tracking report is set to sort on the Class ID attribute, results are sorted in the order in which the Transaction Classifications were defined in the Transaction Definition editor, and not in alphabetical order by Transaction Class Name.

+GUI Element Description Transaction Result Code Filter on one or more of the following: Unspecified, Success, Failed.
 Transaction State Filter on Unspecified, In-Process and/or Completed transaction states.